 IAS Toppers recommend solving UPSC Mock Tests as an essential part of Civil Services Exam preparation.
 In the week prior to the Prelims Exam Date, candidates should revise thoroughly and take as many IAS mock tests as possible.
-They should know that UPSC test series ahead of the exams can help align thier preparation.
+They should know that the UPSC test series ahead of the exams can help align thier preparation.

 Salient Features of UPSC Online Test Series